List of NFL rivalries: Cleveland Browns vs. Baltimore Ravens

 The Browns–Ravens rivalry in the AFC North began when the Browns resumed operations in 1999, after suspending operations for three seasons after the original Browns moved to Baltimore and became the Ravens.
 The rivalry between the Browns and Ravens was more directed at former Browns owner Art Modell, who orchestrated the move, than the team itself, and has, by most Ravens fans, been simply considered a divisional game.
-The rivalry has been largely one-sided, as the Ravens hold a 39–15 series lead as of the 2025 season.
+The rivalry has been largely one-sided, as the Ravens hold a 39–15 series lead.
 The two teams have not met in the playoffs.

 Cleveland Browns vs. Pittsburgh Steelers

 The Browns–Steelers rivalry is one of the most storied in the American Football Conference and NFL.
 With 145 meetings and counting, it is the oldest rivalry in the AFC.
 The two divisional foes have a natural rivalry due to the commonalities between the cities.
 It is sometimes called the Turnpike Rivalry because the majority of driving route between the two cities are connected via the Pennsylvania and Ohio Turnpikes.
-The Steelers lead the series 83–64–1 as of the 2025 season, including a 2–1 playoff record against Cleveland.
+The Steelers lead the series 83–65–1, including a 2–1 playoff record against Cleveland.

 Baltimore Ravens vs. Pittsburgh Steelers

 The Ravens–Steelers rivalry in the AFC North is one of the most intense in the NFL.
 The Ravens and Steelers often compete for divisional supremacy.
 They are also known for fielding tough, hard-hitting defensive squads, giving their games an extra element of physical intensity.
-The Steelers lead the series 36–27 as of the 2024 season, including a 3–2 record in the playoffs.
+The Steelers lead the series 38–27, including a 3–2 record in the playoffs.
 The two teams have combined for eight Super Bowl championships.
 CBS Sports ranked this rivalry as No. 2 of their best NFL rivalry of the 2000s.

 AFC South

 Indianapolis Colts vs. Jacksonville Jaguars

 The rivalry between the Colts and Jaguars is relatively recent, having emerged with the establishment of the AFC South.
 The Colts have generally had the upper hand in this matchup, thanks in large part to the exceptional performances of quarterbacks Peyton Manning and Andrew Luck.
 Nevertheless, the Jaguars have managed to pull off notable upsets against the Colts, even when their overall team competitiveness has been lacking.
 Furthermore, since the inception of the AFC South, the Jaguars have achieved more victories against the Colts than both the Texans and Titans.
-However, the Colts lead the all-time series 28–20 as of the end of the 2024 season.
+However, the Colts lead the all-time series 28–22.

 Indianapolis Colts vs. Houston Texans

 In one of the newer rivalries in the NFL, the Colts and Texans have intensified their animosity in recent years.
 Despite Indianapolis dominating the AFC South and this particular series under quarterback Peyton Manning in the 2000s, Houston has recently provided more competition, winning the division five times since 2011.
-Indianapolis currently leads the series 33–13–1, including a win in the postseason in 2018.
+Indianapolis currently leads the series 34–15–1, including a win in the postseason in 2018.